Neurosurgery: Neuropathology

-Neuropathology is a specialty within the study of pathology focused on the disease of the brain, spinal cord, and neural tissue.
+Neuropathology is a specialty within the study of pathology focused on the diseases of the brain, spinal cord, and neural tissue.
 This includes the central nervous system and the peripheral nervous system.
-Tissue analysis comes from either surgical biopsies or post mortem autopsies.
+Tissue analysis comes from either surgical biopsies or post-mortem autopsies.
 Common tissue samples include muscle fibers and nervous tissue.
-Common applications of neuropathology include studying samples of tissue in patients who have Parkinson's disease, Alzheimer's disease, dementia, Huntington's disease, amyotrophic lateral sclerosis, mitochondria disease, and any disorder that has neural deterioration in the brain or spinal cord.
+Common applications of neuropathology include studying samples of tissue in patients who have Parkinson's disease, Alzheimer's disease, dementia, Huntington's disease, amyotrophic lateral sclerosis, mitochondrial disease, and any disorder that has neural deterioration in the brain or spinal cord.

 History

 While pathology has been studied for millennia only within the last few hundred years has medicine focused on a tissue- and organ-based approach to tissue disease.
 In 1810, Thomas Hodgkin started to look at the damaged tissue for the cause.
 This was conjoined with the emergence of microscopy and started the current understanding of how the tissue of the human body is studied.